ManuelPinheiroJunior/ManuelPinheiroJunior/README.md

 ## About me

- - *I'm Manuel da Costa Pinheiro Junior*
+ - *Manuel da Costa Pinheiro Junior*

- - *I have a degree in Analysis and System Development*
+ - *Degree in Analysis and System Development*

- - *I'm always looking for new challenges in my career as a developer.*
+ - *Constantly seeking new challenges in my career as a developer*

- -  *Always looking to evolve in software development*
+ -  *To continually evolve in the field of software development*

 #